Sign Up

 Diseases and Poisons in Food

-Children and older people are more likely to be harmed by bad food.
-They also dehydrate more quickly.
-Older people may have problems getting food or may not know how to cook.
-Their sense of taste, smell, or vision can be bad, so they may not understand the food can be harmful to their health.
+It is important that CNAs and HHAs are familiar with best food handling practices since the elderly people they care for often have problems getting food or may not know how to cook.
+Their sense of taste, smell, or vision can be poor, so they may not understand the food can be harmful to their health.

 Mold

-Molds are fungi that can live on foods that are plant or animal.
+Molds are fungi that can live on both plant and animal foods.
 Some molds cause allergic reactions and respiratory problems.
-Molds may not be visible.
-Even when you can see the mold, there are probably threads of the mold growing deep into the food that cannot be seen.
-Mold you can see can look like:
+Unfortunately, molds are not always visible.
+Even when you can see the mold, there are probably threads of the mold growing deep into the food that cannot be seen (USDA, 2025).According to the Centers for Disease Control and Prevention (CDC) (2024), mold you can see can look like:

 • Gray fur on lunch meats